MileHacker Logo

 • Museo Guillermo Spratling: Dedicated to William Spratling's impact on revitalizing Taxco's silver industry.
 Open Tue-Sun, 10 AM-5 PM, small entrance fee (approx. 50 MXN).

-• Mercado de Plata (Silver Market): A labyrinthine market with countless stalls selling silver items.
+• Mercado de Plata (Silver Market): A labyrinthine bazaar with countless stalls selling silver items.
 Open daily 9 AM-7 PM, free entry.

 • Photography Tip: Visit Santa Prisca early morning/late afternoon for softer light.
-Zócalo is great in early morning or evening for illuminated shots.
+Zócalo is great in the first part of morning or evening for illuminated shots.

 Insider Tips for Best Viewing and Photography